 Action Plan Workshops

 Teams of local and regional stakeholders and content experts were once again convened to think about an action strategy that take into account the vision and values established by the community in phase one.
 These meetings were split over two days and two locations.
-Workshop participants build a shared understanding of the possibilities for community revitalization in the short- and long-term.
+Workshop participants built a shared understanding of the possibilities for community revitalization in the short- and long-term.
 These workshops were grouped by five action areas, including housing, economic vitality, resilient systems, lifelong learning, and main street and mobility.

 Municipal Council Updates

-The continued involvement of local elected officials is critical to ensure their understanding and acceptance as the plan proceeds from issues, to ideas, to action.
+The continued involvement of local elected officials is critical to ensure understanding and acceptance as the plan proceeds from issues, to ideas, to action.
 Representatives from each community in BEN share regular updates with the Council about the Comprehensive Plan process.
-There was also a workshop with local municipal officials to present initial real estate analysis and broker and developer interview findings, suggest potential redevelopment opportunities, prospective public/private partnerships and possible funding structures.
+There was also a workshop with local municipal officials to present initial real estate analysis and broker and developer interview findings, suggest potential redevelopment opportunities, prospective public/private partnerships, and possible funding structures.

 Core Team Meetings

 Each month members of the BEN Core Team convened to provide regular updates, allow for the sharing of information, and coordinate workflows.